paleotronic/diskm8/README.md

 - Open source; GPLv3 licensed.
 - Written in Go!

-DSKalyzer is a command line tool for analyzing and managing Apple II DSK images and their archives.
+DiskM8 is a command line tool for analyzing and managing Apple II DSK images and their archives.
 Its features include not only the standard set of disk manipulation tools -- extract (with text conversion), import to disk (including tokenisation of Applesoft BASIC), delete, and so forth -- but also the ability to identify duplicates — complete, active sector, and subset; find file, sector and other commonalities between disks (including as a percentage of similarity or difference); search de-tokenized BASIC, text and binary / sector data; generate reports identifying and / or collating disk type, DOS, geometry, size, and so forth; allowing for easier, semi-automated DSK archival management and research.

-DSKalyzer works by first “ingesting” your disk(s), creating an index containing various pieces of information (disk / sector / file hashes, catalogs, text data, binary data etc.) about each disk that is then searchable using the same tool.
+DiskM8 works by first “ingesting” your disk(s), creating an index containing various pieces of information (disk / sector / file hashes, catalogs, text data, binary data etc.) about each disk that is then searchable using the same tool.
 This way you can easily find information stored on disks without tediously searching manually or through time-consuming multiple image scans.
 You can also identify duplicates, quasi-duplicates (disks with only minor differences or extraneous data), or iterations, reducing redundancies.

 Once you've identified a search you can also extract selected files.
-DSKalyzer can report to standard output (terminal), to a text file, or to a CSV file.
+DiskM8 can report to standard output (terminal), to a text file, or to a CSV file.
 ```
-Shell commands (executing DSKalyzer without flags enters shell):
+Shell commands (executing DiskM8 without flags enters shell):

 Note: You must mount a disk before performing tasks on it.

-analyze    Process disk using dskalyzer analytics
+analyze    Process disk using diskm8 analytics
 cat        Display file information
 cd         Change local path
 copy       Copy files from one volume to another